gastonstat/letter-of-rec/README.md

 Is it because of:

-- love and passion about a certain knowledge domain
+- love and passion about a certain knowledge domain?
-- career advancement
+- career advancement?
-- career change
+- career change?
-- peer pressure
+- peer pressure?
-- family pressure
+- family pressure?
-- society pressure
+- society pressure?
-- cannot find job
+- cannot find job?
-- pie-in-the-sky dream
+- pie-in-the-sky dream?
-- don't have a clear idea of next step in life
+- don't have a clear idea of next step in life?
+- none of the above (some other reason)?